RunestoneInteractive/thinkcspy/_sources/Dictionaries/Aliasingandcopying.rst

    :answer_c: 999
    :answer_d: Error, there are two different keys named elephant.
    :correct: c
-   :feedback_a: mydict and yourdict are both names for the same dictionary.
+   :feedback_a: my_dict and your_dict are both names for the same dictionary.
    :feedback_b: The dictionary is mutable so changes can be made to the keys and values.
-   :feedback_c: Yes, since yourdict is an alias for mydict, the value for the key elephant has been changed.
+   :feedback_c: Yes, since your_dict is an alias for my_dict, the value for the key elephant has been changed.
    :feedback_d: There is only one dictionary with only one key named elephant.
-The dictionary has two different names, mydict and yourdict.
+The dictionary has two different names, my_dict and your_dict.

    What is printed by the following statements?

    .. sourcecode:: python

-     mydict = {"cat":12, "dog":6, "elephant":23, "bear":20}
+     my_dict = {"cat":12, "dog":6, "elephant":23, "bear":20}
-     yourdict = mydict
+     your_dict = my_dict
-     yourdict["elephant"] = 999
+     your_dict["elephant"] = 999
-     print(mydict["elephant"])

-.. index:: matrix
+     print(my_dict["elephant"])